Neil Ieremia

-Neil Ieremia is a New Zealand choreographer and entrepreneur.
-He is the founder, artistic director and chief executive of contemporary dance company, Black Grace.
+Neil Ieremia is a New Zealand choreographer.
+He is the founder of contemporary dance company, Black Grace.
 In 2016, he was appointed an Officer of the New Zealand Order of Merit for services to dance.

 Early years

 Neil Ieremia was born and raised in Cannons Creek, Porirua, a working-class suburb north east of Wellington.
 He is of Samoan descent.
 At the age of six, Ieremia was struck with rheumatic fever which damaged his heart, and meant he could not play sports.
 Instead, he turned to dance.
 He choreographed his first group dance for a church youth concert aged 13.

 Ieremia worked with a choreographic team that took part in the Commonwealth Games in Auckland in 1990.
 He was then invited to attend the Auckland Performing Arts School.
 At 19, with no formal dance training, Ieremia left his job working in a bank and moved to Auckland, where he experienced his first ballet and contemporary dance classes.
 In his final year at the Auckland Performing Arts School, Ieremia joined the acclaimed Douglas Wright Dance Company and performed in the major works Gloria, A Far Cry, Forever, How on Earth and Buried Venus.
 He subsequently worked with many of New Zealand's leading choreographers.